Improving the Lives of Our Patients

 Laser surgery may be needed to treat glaucoma if other methods have failed to work.
 Even after laser surgery, you may have to continue using medicated eyedrops to keep your pressure regulated.
-If laser surgery seems to be ineffective for the treatment of your glaucoma, Dr. Levin and Dr. Sabherwal may recommend you undergo a filtering surgery such as tube-shunt surgery, canoloplasty, goniotomy, or mini-shunt glaucoma surgery.
+If laser surgery seems to be ineffective for the treatment of your glaucoma, Dr. Levin, Dr. Imbrogno, and Dr. Sabherwal may recommend you undergo a filtering surgery such as tube-shunt surgery, canaloplasty, goniotomy, or mini-shunt glaucoma surgery.

 Vision loss can be a very scary thing.
 Often, patients don’t realize that their eyesight has changed until their vision is radically impaired.
 Contact us to meet with our skilled surgeons and dynamic doctors to discuss your condition and learn about your treatment options.
 The valued team of eye care professionals at Contemporary Ophthalmology of Erie does their absolute best to explain to you what is happening to your eyesight.
 We communicate with you using every day language and terms that you will be able to understand.
 Whatever your optical condition is, whether you suffer from cataracts, glaucoma, or have a refractive error, our doctors can help you!